Case Studies UX / Systems Design

 Project Assets

-PowerBI design system guide
+PowerBI design system guide showing chart templates and layout rules

 Approach